minexew/Shrine/README.md

 Shrine
 ======

+Shrine is a TempleOS distribution full of sin.

 ![Screenshot](http://imgur.com/1yYsUHI.png)

-Shrine is a TempleOS distribution that aims to be more modern & approachable.

-Shrine aims to improve upon TempleOS in several aspects:
+Shrine aims to be 99% compatible with TempleOS programs, but also to improve OS in several ways:

-- Approachability: Shrine ships with Lambda Shell, a more traditional Unix-like command interpreter
+- Ease of use: Shrine ships with Lambda Shell, which feels a bit like a classic Unix command interpreter
-- Connectivity: TCP/IP stack!
-Internet access!
+- Connectivity: TCP/IP stack & internet access out of the box
-- Software access: Shrine includes a package downloader
+- Software discovery: Shrine includes a package downloader

-- Versatility: unlike stock TempleOS, Shrine requires only 64MB RAM, making it feasible for cloud micro-instances and similar setups (note: this is planned, but currently not true)
+You can run Shrine in a virtual machine such as VirtualBox or [QEMU](QEMU.md), or on a machine compatible with standard TempleOS.
+Improvements in hardware support are planned and contributions are welcome.

 Software included in Shrine:
 - Mfa (minimalist file access)